-Wayne T. Pan.
-M.D., Ph.D., MBA - Dr. Wayne T. Pan has served as a member of our board of directors since May 2014.
+Wayne T. Pan, M.D., Ph.D., MBA - Dr. Wayne T. Pan has served as a member of our board of directors since May 2014.
 Dr. Pan has over 20 years of broad healthcare industry experience from clinical medicine, to managed care, and health information technology.
-Dr. Pan is currently a medical director, Quality of Care, US Medical Affairs at Genentech, Inc., a biotechnology company based in South San Francisco.
+Dr. Pan is currently an associate medical director at San Francisco Health Plan, responsible for utilization management, appeals and grievances and the care transitions program.
+From April 2016 to February 2018, he was a medical director in Quality of Care and Health Economics and Outcomes Research, US Medical Affairs at Genentech, Inc., a biotechnology company based in South San Francisco.
 From April 2015 to April 2016, Dr. Pan served as the chief medical officer at Applied Research Works, a healthcare software technology company based in Palo Alto, offering health plans and integrated delivery systems, a cloud-based platform providing timely, actionable clinical data to providers at the point of care.
 From October 2014 to April 2015, Dr. Pan served as medical director in the technology group of Clover Health Labs, a start-up integrated healthcare delivery system based on the East Coast that includes a hospital system, a medical group and affiliated independent physicians, and a Medicare and Medicaid health plan.
 From June 2014 to April 2015 he served as the Chief Medical Officer at Santa Clara County IPA (SCCIPA), a large independent physician association in Santa Clara County, California with 800 multi-specialty physicians with 80,000 covered lives in commercial (HMO/ACO) and Medicare Advantage (HMO/ACO) programs.
 From August 2012 to May 2014 Dr. Pan served as chief medical officer at Thrasys, Inc., a global healthcare technology company that provides a cloud-based platform upon which healthcare delivery systems and provider organizations can build high quality, person-centered accountable care communities.
-Between October 2010 and July 2012, Dr. Pan was concurrently the chief medical informatics officer for Health Access Solutions, a health care software development company and chief medical officer of Pacific Partners Management Services, Inc., a medical management services company serving medical groups in northern California with over 50,000 covered lives.
+Between October 2010 and July 2012.
+Dr. Pan was concurrently the chief medical informatics officer for Health Access Solutions, a health care software development company and chief medical officer of Pacific Partners Management Services, Inc., a medical management services company serving medical groups in northern California with over 50,000 covered lives.
 Prior to that, between September 2009 and February 2010, he served as chief medical officer for Affinity Medical Solutions, LLC, a medical management services organization serving independent physicians association clients and managing commercial and Medicare Advantage members.
-Dr. Pan has also served as chief medical officer between June 2008 and August 2009 for Alameda Alliance for Health, a local initiative health plan with Medicaid, Medicare Advantage Dual Eligible SNP and IHSS plans, and as an advisory chief medical officer at a data analytics start-up focused on big data issues in healthcare in 2007-2008.
-Dr. Pan holds an M.B.A. from The

-Wharton School, University of Pennsylvania, and an M.D. and Ph.D. from the Mt.
+Dr. Pan has also served as chief medical officer between June 2008 and August 2009 for Alameda Alliance for Health, a local initiative health plan with Medicaid, Medicare Advantage Dual Eligible SNP and IHSS plans, and as an advisory chief medical officer at a data analytics start-up focused on big data issues in healthcare in 2007 - 2008.
+Dr. Pan holds an M.B.A. from The Wharton School, University of Pennsylvania, and an M.D. and Ph.D. from the Mt.
 Sinai School of Medicine, and a B.S. in Biology from Johns Hopkins University.
 We believe Dr. Pan's extensive healthcare-related business experience qualifies him to be a director of our company.